 Car Insurance Marketed to Older Drivers

-The 55 year old driver is currently part of the tail end of the baby boomer generation, one of the largest demographic groups in Canada.
+The 55-year-old driver is currently part of the tail end of the baby boomer generation, one of the largest demographic groups in Canada.
 As such, there’s much competition for this market segment among producers of goods and services.
 The auto insurance industry is no different.
-Not only is the 55 year old market large, it’s also profitable for insurers.
+Not only is the 55-year-old market large, but it’s also profitable for insurers.

 The ideal situation for any insurance company is that none of its clients ever have accidents or claims.
 That way, all money taken in as premiums is pure gross profit.
-While that’s unlikely, of course, seeking out low risk drivers is obviously a sound strategy.
-Insurance consumers purchase a product which for the most part they’ll be quite happy to never use.
+While that’s unlikely, of course, seeking out low-risk drivers is obviously a sound strategy.
+Insurance consumers purchase a product that for the most part they’ll be quite happy to never use.
 Combined with the skills of the young senior, this tendency is a perfect fit for profitable insurance clients.